Clusters

 Requirements

-• Automatic daily runs – Clustering runs automatically every day.
+- Automatic daily runs – Clustering runs automatically based on your configured clustering jobs.
 No manual setup is needed.

 Clusters automatically group similar LLM traces or generations together, helping you discover patterns in how users interact with your LLM features without reading every conversation.